 - 1. Tots and Teens

 - 2. ca. 1950

 - 3. Single retail

 - 4. Currently Initial Reaction.
 It has been various retail stores over the years including the Gentry General Store.
-The building, in relation to adjacent and surrounding buildings and open space, contributes to the rural town character and history of downtown Perry.
+The building helps establish the pedestrian-oriented retail streetscape of Downtown Perry.

 - 5. No significant alterations/non-contributing elements